 Non-Runner No Bet

-Non-Runner No Bet is in relation to the Ante-Post market.
-When a horse doesn’t race in the event, but the punter receives his stake back.
+Non-Runner No Bet is in relation to the Ante-Post market and is occasionally offered on big races.
+When a horse doesn’t take part in the race, the punter receives their stake back if the bet was placed when Non-Runner No Bet was active.

 A Novelty Bet is a bet on a non-sporting event.
 For example, TV or politics.